chrisnotthere/mario-memory/README.md

 The main learning objectives of this project are:

-1. **Redux**: Gain an understanding of managing and manipulating state using Redux and its toolkit.
+1. **Redux**: Gain an understanding of managing and manipulating state using Redux Toolkit.

 2. **TypeScript**: Develop proficiency in writing React applications in TypeScript and appreciate the benefits of a statically typed language.

+3. **MongoDB**: Manage game data using a MongoDB database.

+4. **Express**: Implement a simple server using Express hosted on Heroku to read the database and create new high scores.

+5. **Cypress**: Develop skills in writing and implementing end-to-end tests using Cypress.

+## Features

+- **Difficulty Settings**: Players can choose between easy, medium, and hard difficulty levels.
+Medium and hard difficulties come with time limits, and the number of cards increases for each level.

+- **Leaderboard**: Track and display high scores with player names.
+Scores can be viewed as 'weekly' or 'all-time.'

+- **Mobile-Friendly**: Designed to be responsive and compatible with mobile devices.

 ## State Controlled by Redux